-As described above, Cheniere Marketing has entered into an SPA to purchase, at Cheniere Marketing's option, up to 104,000,000 MMBtu of LNG per annum produced from Trains 1 through 4.
-In June 2013, Cheniere Marketing entered into three LNG vessel charters in order to secure shipping capacity for the export of LNG from Sabine Pass Liquefaction's Trains 1 through 4 under Cheniere Marketing's SPA.
+As described above, Cheniere Marketing has entered into an SPA to purchase, at Cheniere Marketing's option, up to 104,000,000 MMBtu of LNG per annum produced from Train 1 through Train 4.
+In June 2013, Cheniere Marketing entered into three LNG vessel charters in order to secure shipping capacity for the export of LNG from Sabine Pass Liquefaction's Train 1 through Train 4 under Cheniere Marketing's SPA.

 The accounting treatment for LNG inventory differs from the treatment for derivative positions such that the economics of Cheniere Marketing's activities are not transparent in our consolidated financial statements until all LNG inventory is sold and all derivative positions are settled.
 Our LNG inventory is recorded as an asset at cost and is subject to lower of cost or market ("LCM") adjustments at the end of each reporting period.
 The LCM adjustment market price is based on period-end natural gas spot prices, and any gain or loss from an LCM adjustment is recorded in our earnings at the end of each period.
 Revenue and cost of goods sold are not recognized in our earnings until the LNG is sold.
 Generally, our unrealized derivatives positions at the end of each period extend into the future to hedge future sales of our LNG inventory or to take market positions and hedge exposure associated with LNG and natural gas.
-These positions are measured at fair value, and we record the gains and losses from the change in their fair value currently in earnings.
-Thus, earnings from changes in the fair value of our derivatives may not be offset by losses from LCM adjustments to our LNG inventory because the LCM adjustments that may be made to LNG inventory are based on period-end spot prices that are different from the time periods of the prices used to determine the fair value of our derivatives.
-Any losses from changes in the fair value of our derivatives will not be offset by gains until the LNG is actually sold.
+These positions are measured at fair value, and we record the gains and losses from the change in the fair value of our derivatives may not be offset by losses from LCM adjustments to our LNG inventory are based on period-end spot prices that are different from the time periods of the prices used to determine the fair value of our derivatives will not be offset by gains until the LNG is actually sold.